BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 Sambo Martial Art Explained

-Sambo martial art explained – what is a sambo fighter?
+Sambo martial art explained – what is a Sambo fighter?

 Sambo is a martial art form that uses a variety of different techniques but has very strong ties to judo and folk style of American wrestling.

-It should be noted that sambo has a larger focus on throws and pins and less on submissions.
+It should be noted that Sambo has a larger focus on throws and pins and less on submissions.

-In the early 20th century its is believed that sambo originally came in the form of Soviet Union government funded combatives for military and police.
+In the early 20th century its is believed that Sambo originally came in the form of Soviet Union government funded combatives for military and police.

-While it has a very strong, visible influence from judo and likely a variety of local Russion wrestling styles, the shape of the modern martial art was heavily influenced by being shaped as a military combatives system.
+While it has a very strong, visible influence from judo and likely a variety of local Russian wrestling styles, the shape of the modern martial art was heavily influenced by being shaped as a military combatives system.

 There were three men particularly responsible for creating Sambo: